• Skip to primary navigation

 The absolute KEY to the perfect skillet of cornbread is the method.
 I’m going to share some tricks of the trade to help you achieve an old fashioned cornbread recipe that’s so good, you’ll forsake all others.

-• Use real, quality buttermilk.
-The buttermilk imparts such a delectable flavor to this recipe!
+- Use real, quality buttermilk.
+The buttermilk imparts such a delectable flavor to this recipe and is key for a soft, spongy interior!
 But, if you don’t have any, there is a way to make this southern cornbread recipe without buttermilk.
-Just add a splash of white vinegar to regular milk, let it sit for a few minutes, and it’s almost exactly like the real thing.
+Just add a splash of white vinegar to regular milk and let it sit for a few minutes.
+It’s definitely not the same as real buttermilk, but it’ll do in a pinch.

 Now I’m going to let you in on the most prized recipe in my family history.
 Even better, it is SO easy to make (it literally takes 5 minutes to whip up).